 Mission Lane Visa® Credit Card review: A bare-bones credit-building option

-However, the card’s unimpressive starting credit limit and annual fee—however low—mean a secured credit card will likely be a better way forward, offering more flexibility at a lower cost, even if you have bad credit.
-And if you have fair or average credit, you can definitely find a lower-cost, more lucrative unsecured alternative.
+However, the card’s unimpressive starting credit limit and annual fee—however low—mean a top-rated secured credit card will likely be a better way forward, offering more flexibility at a lower cost, even if you have bad credit.
+And if you have fair or average credit, you can definitely find a lower-cost, more lucrative unsecured alternative among the best credit cards for fair credit.

 What are the advantages and disadvantages?